This website is dedicated to the Hungarian born stamp dealers Béla, Géza, Eugen and Frank Szekula.

-Frasek Company Inc. stayed in White Plains until it went out of business — probably sometime around 1980, which makes it the longest running business undertaking of any member of the Sekula family.
+Frasek Company Inc. stayed in White Plains until it went out of business — probably sometime around 1980, which makes it the longest running business undertaking of any of the Sekula brothers.

 Sent on August 30, 1924 by Eugen Sekula to Frank Sekula in New York City, USA.
 The postcard was carried on the transatlantic delivery flight of the airship ZR-3, built by the Zeppelin company as war reparation, from Friedrichshafen to the US Naval Air Station at Lakehurst, New Jersey.

 Sent on April 21, 1934 from Chicago, USA to Frasek Inc. in Lucerne.

 Sent registered on September 8, 1934 from Lucerne to New York City, USA.

 Sent registered on December 31, 1934 from Lugano to Morristown, New Jersey, USA.

 Sent registered on March 9, 1934 from Lugano to Sacramento, California, USA.